Nature Conservation in the 21st Century

 As a research and consulting company for “Nature Conservation in the 21st Century”, we accompany and support our international and national partners in preserving and improving natural habitats, enabling extraordinary experiences of nature and further developing the living and economic conditions in the respective regions.

-With our specialised ecological planning, vegetation surveys, innovative communication concepts and sustainable development cooperation, we are actively committed to fulfilling the Sustainable Development Goals of the European Union.
+With our specialised ecological planning, vegetation surveys, innovative communication concepts and sustainable development cooperation, we are actively committed to fulfilling the global Sustainable Development Goals.

 First Management Plan for the new Vjosa Wild River National Park in Albania

 The Vjosa River in Albania is one of the last wild rivers in Europe.
 It is free of hydropower and wa therefore able to preserve its natural character.
 In March 2023, the Vjosa Wild River National Park was established, which ensures the highest protection for the river from the border with Greece to the Adriatic Sea, including four tributaries.

 In order to support the future management of the National Park and to define the main activities, objectives and plans for the next ten years, E.C.O. was commissioned by IUCN to prepare the first management plan.
 Together with national and international partners and a broad stakeholder process on site, a planning document is being created to support the first steps of the Vjosa towards becoming a high-level protected area.

 Mapping of the peatland habitat types 7110, 7120, 7140, 7150 and 91D0

 For the reporting of the monitoring of the conservation status of the protected goods required by Article 17 of the Habitats Directive, E.C.O. was entrusted by the Federal Environment Agency with the mapping of the peatland FFH habitat types 7110, 7120, 7140, 7150 and 91D0.
 The aim is to delineate and assess the stands in the specified sampling quadrants in the alpine biogeographical region in Vorarlberg.